 The report by the representative is then sent to the Core Group of the certification authority

-For example, Shinn Estate is currently seeking to be certified by both Demeter (the Biodynamic® Certification body) as well as the National Organic Program (N.O.P.), each of which applies standards for general agriculture, but not specifically viticulture.
+For example, in 2014 Shinn Estate (now named Rose Hill) sought to be certified by both Demeter (the Biodynamic® Certification body) as well as the National Organic Program (N.O.P.), each of which applies standards for general agriculture, but not specifically viticulture.
 As is the case with all certification agencies, the record keeping is fully standardized though the standards are not particular to viticulture.
 For Shinn, there is one visit per year every year, which comes at the end of the season, often right after harvest.
-It involves a two-to-three hour visit consisting of a walk through the vineyard followed by a sit-down session in which the vineyard records are reviewed.
+It involves a two-to-three-hour visit consisting of a walk through the vineyard followed by a sit-down session in which the vineyard records are reviewed.
 The advantage of a late-season visit is that it allows the certifier to see the condition of the vineyard after a full season’s farming, such as the ground cover, and allows for a full review of the entire season’s inputs.
 For Long Island Sustainable Winegrowers, after the first two years, there is one visit every three years.
-“It isn’t very demanding,” says Shinn, “provided you’ve kept good records.”
+“It isn’t very demanding,” said Shinn, “provided you’ve kept good records.”

 Scouting the Vineyard